-Listen, listen to nothing but the sound -- we will stop there today -- to nothing but the sound to reflect better: "movement is a section (coupe)" -- he does not say it like that, I'm summarizing -- "movement is an extendable section of time".
+Listen, to nothing but the sound -- we will stop there today - to nothing but the sound to reflect better: "movement is a section (coupe)" -- he does not say it like that, I'm summarizing --

+"movement is an extendable section of time".
 [Pause] It's odd, fine; it's not that the two contradict each other, I can say both at the same time -- we saw, we settled it, it's over now - "the instant is an immobile section of movement", very simple.
 But what can that mean?
-We have seen, on the other hand, that there is an intimate link between movement and duration.
+We have seen, on the other hand, that there is an intimate link between within movement and duration.
 Well, how does movement express duration?
 This is our problem at the point we've reached: how does movement express duration?
 Bergson's apparent answer: movement is an extensive section -- he is not going to say "immobile" this time; it is pure movement -- movement is an extensive section of duration.
 Would the word "section" have two absolutely different meanings?
 Could I establish as an analogy relation, if you want -- I write, I trace this in the air, you follow me -- I write: immobile section over movement equals movement as a [mobile] section over time.
 No, you understand, those who are taking notes, you copy like that; you can still watch...
 What?

-A student: [A question about where is "the instant" in this formula or if it disappears]
+[A student asks Deleuze where is "the instant" in this formula or if it disappears] Yes?...

-Deleuze: Yes?...
 What?...
 Does it disappear?
-No, it is in the first part, the instantaneous immobile section; the immobile section is the instant, instantaneous immobile section over real movement equals real movement as section over duration.3
+No, it is in the first part, the instantaneous immobile section; the immobile section over duration.3

 What is this?
 It's very odd.
 What does that mean?
 Sense this, wouldn't cinema combine all of these?
 Aren't they cinema units?
 He is no longer at all saying to us: "you are wrong" -- there, even, everything changes its tone, all that -- he is no longer saying "you are wrong to make of the instant a section of movement."
 He's going to say, "You're right if you create some movement in space, some extensive movement, a section of duration."
 What is that, a section of duration?
 We understand what it is, "a spatial section", a temporal section, right.
-Well, that's Bergson's third thesis on movement, namely no doubt, if I sum it up, no doubt: the instant is a bad section of movement since it is an immobile section, [Pause] but the movement itself is a good section of duration because it is a temporal section.
+Well, that's Bergson's third thesis on movement, namely no doubt, if I sum it up, no doubt: the instant is a bad section of duration because it is a temporal section.
 [Pause] So at this level, is it not all cinema that would be recovered, under the idea, movement in extension as section, the extensive movement as section of a duration?
 What would that mean in terms of the cinema image?

 Okay, so this is Bergson's third thesis that remains for me, that remains for me to develop.
 I will do this next time.
 There we are.
-[End of the recording] [2: 02: 06]
+[2: 02: 06]